Hopes for a quick sale of Peterborough's Northminster site have been dashed

-Council chiefs had hoped the sale of the land to a mystery buyer would be finalised by May 18 and had invoked emergency decision making powers to ensure the deal could be completed swiftly.
+Council chiefs had hoped the sale of the land to the buyer would be finalised by May 18 and had invoked emergency decision making powers to ensure the deal could be completed swiftly.

-Now it has been revealed that the target date has been missed although talks are still ongoing.
+Now it has been revealed the target date has been missed although talks with the buyer, whose identity is a matter of commercial confidentiality, are still ongoing.

 A Peterborough City Council spokesperson, said: "This is a complex commercial deal and some outstanding details are still being finalised.